-There are nearly 389,000 businesses operating in Alabama.
+There are about 396,400 small businesses operating in Alabama.
 Auburn’s economy revolves around historic Auburn University, which employs over a quarter of the city’s workforce.
 In addition, Auburn’s over 4,600 businesses participate in a variety of industries, including several high-tech manufacturing and research firms.

 Auburn business owners need a comprehensive business insurance plan to protect their assets and their employees.
 Since every business has unique risks, it’s important to understand all of your exposures and find tailored insurance policies to cover them.
 A local independent insurance agent can help you assess your risks, compare policies and quotes, and make an informed decision.